nginx-clojure/nginx-clojure.github.io/More.md

 ```

-3.6 Asynchronous Channel
+3.6 Asynchronous Client Channel
 -----------------

-Asynchronous Channel is wrapper of Asynchronous Socket for more easier usage.
+Asynchronous Client Channel is wrapper of Asynchronous Client Socket for more easier usage.
 So far Asynchronous Channel *cann't* work with thread pool mode.
 The Asynchronous Channel
 API is a little like Java 7 NIO.2 Asynchronous Channel and more details can be found from issue #37 and it comments
 [Asynchronous Channel API][].